adacahq/radio-buttons/README.md

 We will evaluate your response based on the following criteria:

 * Architectural approach / programming paradigms used.
-We adhere to to see a functional / immutable style, while you don't have to follow this, you're welcome to show off these skills if you are familiar with them.
+We adhere to see a functional / immutable style, while you don't have to follow this, you're welcome to show off these skills if you are familiar with them.
 * Consistency in style, readability, naming conventions.
 * Code should be easy to read and understand, with little to no comments required.
 * Reduce code duplication; prefer use of abstracting functionality.